 Here are the lists of some popular network security protocols that you must know to implement them as and when required:

-- Secure Shell (SSH) was invented in the year 1995 which is a cryptographic network security protocol used for securing data communication over a network.
-It permits command-line login remotely as well as the execution of specific tasks remotely.
+- Secure Shell (SSH) was invented in 1995, a cryptographic network security protocol used to secure data communication over a network.
+It permits the command-line to login remotely as well as the execution of specific tasks remotely.
 Various functionalities of FTP are incorporated in SSH.
 SSH-1 and SSH-2 are the latest of its kind.

-- Kerberos is another network validation protocol which was intended for providing a tough authentication between client-server applications by the help of secret key cryptography.
-According to the Kerberos network validation protocol, all of its services and workplaces correspond to an insecure network which makes it more secure and responsible.
+- Kerberos is another network validation protocol that was intended for providing a strong authentication between client-server applications with the help of secret-key cryptography.
+According to the Kerberos network validation protocol, all of its services and workplaces correspond to an insecure network, making it more secure and responsible.